-School Psychology Awareness Week, November 14–18, 2016, is a great opportunity to promote the role of schools psychologists and other educators in helping children thrive.
-This year's theme is Small Steps Change Lives!
+School Psychology Awareness Week, November 13–17, 2017, is a great opportunity to promote the role of schools psychologists and other educators in helping children thrive.
+This year's theme is Power Up!
+Be a Positive Charge.
 Our goal is to help connect students to the academic and social-emotional skills they need to promote personal achievement, growth, and resilience, as well as a sense of belonging and wellbeing.
 Resources and messaging can be adapted to students and adults, different age groups, and multiple contexts.

 These programs can be adapted as effective communications tools to increase awareness and involvement in the school community around a specific issue or priority such as resilience, personal achievement, or the important contribution of a colleague to student success.

-The theme for School Psychology Awareness Week 2016 is Small Steps Change Lives!
+The theme for School Psychology Awareness Week 2017 is Power Up!
+Be a Positive Charge.
 Our goal is to help connect students to the academic and social-emotional skills they need to promote personal achievement, growth, and resilience, as well as a sense of belonging and wellbeing.

 Check out suggested activities for using NASP's new Gratitude Works-Thrive wristbands to cultivate gratitude and recognize positive action in your school.
 Wristbands are available for purchase in in the NASP store.